 Impact

-React Router versions 7.7.0 through 7.13.1 contain a client‑side XSS flaw that is triggered when redirects from untrusted sources are processed by the unstable React Server Components (RSC) APIs.
-An attacker can inject arbitrary JavaScript into the browser session of a user who follows a malicious link, potentially exposing sensitive data or enabling phishing attempts.
-The vulnerability stems from improper handling of redirect URLs and is categorized as a CWE‑770 flaw.
+React Router versions 7.7.0 through 7.13.1 contain a client‑side XSS vulnerability that is triggered when redirects from untrusted sources are processed by the unstable React Server Components APIs.
+An attacker can inject malicious JavaScript into the browser session of a user who follows a crafted link, potentially exposing sensitive data or enabling phishing attacks.
+The flaw stems from improper handling of redirect URLs and is classified as CWE‑79.

 Affected Systems